cover-me/cover-me.github.io/_posts/2020-09-23-Fight-against-EMI-1-silicon-capacitors.md

 They are good.
 But the silicon cap is the rising star.

 The silicon cap is expensive, delicate (people in the electronics shop would complain about picking up and soldering it), stable, and high-performance (especially at high frequencies).
 They are more ideal than traditional ceramic caps.
 I think the dielectric is SiOx or something similar, so k is not so high, but Q is high.
 The size can be very small because it utilized technologies from the semiconductor industry.
 Introductions of silicon caps can be found in Ref.
 4 (2D version, thin-film caps) and Ref.
-5 (3D version, pillar caps)
+5 (3D version, pillar caps).
+Note: A large capacitance in a small size means a small breakdown voltage.

 References
 1. https://web.stanford.edu/group/GGG/theses/Andrew%20Bestwick%20-%20Quantum%20Edge%20Transport%20in%20Topological%20Insulators.pdf